AfriGen-D/chiptimptation-vcf-liftover/docs/reference/configuration.md

 # Configuration Guide ​

-Complete guide for configuring chiptimptation-vcf-liftover with your reference files and system settings.
+Complete guide for configuring chiptimputation-vcf-liftover with your reference files and system settings.

 ## Quick Setup ​